asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 ## The Example Game

 The full list of moves for the example game is [here, in the source code of the game's page](https://mindsports.nl/index.php/the-pit/526-dominions).
-Parsing the moves is a fun exercise, even if I will not use the eame notation eventually, so I will do that.
+Parsing the moves is a fun exercise, even if I will not use the same notation eventually, so I will do that.

 The first task is to know how the coordinates map from the Mindsports representation to mine.
 This one is straightforward, if a bit tricky.
-The letters are the rows, or the `hex.y` cooredinate, so `A to Q` map to `8 to -8` (yes, backwards.)
+The letters are the rows, or the `hex.y` coordinate, so `A to Q` map to `8 to -8` (yes, backwards.)
 The columns map `1 to 17` to `-8 to 8`.
 The center hex goes from `i9` to `{0, 0}`.

 The Tile numbers do not map as neatly. `P63` is the same, but not the others.
 It is important to know how the directions map between both representations.
 Amusingly, I found out that the `P1` tile is *also* the same, but the Mindsports representation advances counter-clockwise, while mine does it clockwise.
 So `Top_Left`, above being `32`, is here marked as `2`, and so on.
 That gives us this: